cemenenkoff/qsnake/README.md

 # Snake and Deep Q Reinforcement Learning
 ![training montage](/example_output/training-montage-default-50ep-256batch.gif)
 ![learning curve](/example_output/learning-curve-default-50ep-256batch.png)
-### Overview
+## Overview
 ____
-- **REINFORCEMENT LEARNING** is a style of machine learning that relies on past experience to develop a policy on what do to next.
+- _**REINFORCEMENT LEARNING**_ is a style of machine learning that relies on past experience to develop a policy on what do to next.
-- **DEEP NEURAL NETWORKS** are used in machine learning to set up decision pathways that maximize reward (i.e. minimize loss or error).
+- _**DEEP NEURAL NETWORKS**_ are used in machine learning to set up decision pathways that maximize reward (i.e. minimize loss or error).
-- **Q-LEARNING** is a subclass of reinforcement learning that is *model-free*, meaning that it does not require a model of the environment in which it operates.
+- _**Q-LEARNING**_ is a subclass of reinforcement learning that is *model-free*, meaning that it does not require a model of the environment in which it operates.
 Given a reward structure (e.g. 10 points for eating an apple, but -100 for eating a body chunk), Q-learning can handle problems with inherent randomness (e.g. the apple respawning).

-In this exploration, a **policy** is a strategy to win the game of snake.
+In this exploration, a _**policy**_ is a strategy to win the game of snake.
 Q-learning finds an *optimal* policy in the sense of maximizing the expected value of the total reward over any and all steps in the game, starting from an initial state.

-The agent's policy begins as *"move randomly and hope for the best"* but changes as it completes more games in efforts to find an *optimal action-selection policy* (where the possible actions are up, down, left, and right). **_The more times the agent is able to play, the more its random movements are replaced by policy-predicted movements._**
+The agent's policy begins as *"move randomly and hope for the best"* but changes as it completes more games in efforts to find an *optimal action-selection policy* (where the possible actions are up, down, left, and right).

+### **_The more the agent plays, the more its random movements are replaced by policy-predicted movements._**
 ____
 This project contains the following files:
 ____
 **explore.py**

-After everything is set up, running `python explore.py -c config.json` is the main way to interface with this project.
+>After everything is set up, running `python explore.py -c config.json` is the main way to interface with this project.
 User options like where to store output, whether to save images, build a gif, and also hyperparameters for the learning agent are all specified in **config.json**.
 ____
 **config.json**

-This configuration file defines how the script should run.
+>This configuration file defines how the script should run.
 All of the keys in the default configuration included below are required along with their example data types.

 ```yaml
 {